An Introduction to Problem-Solving using Search Algorithms for Beginners

 • The algorithm does

-Now, let me compare the six different uninformed search strategies based on the time complexity.
+Now, let me compare the six uninformed search strategies based on the complexity of the time.

 This is all about uninformed search algorithms.